paladin-t/b8/docs/manual.md

 	* `y`: vertical position of the top-left corner, or a "step on" value of the bottom edge
 	* `r`: rotation in degrees
 * `SSPR spr, sx, sy, sw, sh, x, y [, w [, h, r = 0]]`: stretches rectangle from sprite sheet `sx, sy, sw, sh`, and draws in rectangle `x, y, w, h`
-	* `y`: vertical position of the top-left corner, or a "step on" value of the bottom edge
+	* `y`: vertical position of the top-left corner, or "step on" value of the bottom edge
 	* `w`: defaults to `sw`
 	* `h`: defaults to `sh`